-As a result of these discussions a Dai training program was born, where traditional birth attendants (TBA), typically older women in each village that supported deliveries were now trained to handle and prevent common complications in deliveries and identify complications that would need medical attention early so that women could reach hospitals on time.
+attendants(TBA), typically older women in each village that supported deliveries were now trained to handle and prevent common complications in deliveries and identify complications that would need medical attention early so that women could reach hospitals on time.
 This proved to be successful in reducing maternal mortality and was taken up by the government of India, TBA training became a core component of the maternal and child health programs nationally.

 The team went a step further in 1999 however and tried to understand what were some of the upstream determinants of poor maternal health outcomes in their area.
 They found that 82% of the adolescent girls were married before the age of 18, median age at marriage was 14 years and median age at first conception was 15 years.
 These girls, expected to become mothers, were essentially children themselves.
 When adolescent girls become pregnant there are well documented, severe mental and physical health consequences for both the mother and the infant.
-Maternal morbidity in this group is high, they face higher risk of eclampsia, puerperal endometritis, and systemic infections than women aged 20 to 24 years, and babies of adolescent mothers face higher risks of low birth weight, preterm delivery and severe neonatal conditions10.
+Maternal morbidity in this group is high, they face risk of eclampsia, puerperal endometritis, and systemic infections than women aged 20 to 24 years, and babies of adolescent mothers face higher risks of low birth weight, preterm delivery and severe neonatal conditions10.
 Not to mention that these young mothers are not well equipped to handle such complications and may suffer from mental health issues.

-Discussions with the community highlighted that several social and economic there were determinants that led families to marry girls off early despite this being illegal.
+Discussions with the community highlighted that there were several social and economic determinants that led families to marry girls off early despite this being illegal.
 There was pressure from the community when girls passed a certain threshold of age and were unmarried, people would say something must be wrong with the girl or the family if the girl is not married yet.
 In addition, higher the age of the girl, more the dowry expected, leading to poor families pushing girls to marry earlier.
 They did find however that parents wanted their girls to do well, even if they were unable to overcome these pressures11.

-The institute's focus thus shifted to addressing the social determinants causing early marriages.
-They started programs for unmarried adolescent girls and organised all "girls groups" in partnership with communities.
+The institute's focus thus shifted addressing the social determinants causing early marriages.
+They started programs for unmarried adolescent girls and organised all groups" partnership "girls in communities.
 These groups allowed girls a safe space to talk, gave them knowledge about their rights and imparted key life and trade skills that could allow them some economic independence and ability to support their families.
 The team also targeted adolescent married couples to talk about contraception and ways to delay pregnancy.
 In addition "Boys clubs" were designed to bring adolescent boys together to talk about gender equality and their role in supporting the women around them against mental, physical and sexual abuse.